artyom-beilis/skyhopper/README.md

 ## Troubleshooting

+-   _The sky in application look different from what I expect?_

+    Make sure your browser provided location information.
+If it is not "No Geolocation" message will be shown.
+Check the geographica coordinates in settings menu to make sure they match your location

 -   _I move the phone but nothing moves?_

     Make sure your cellphone has working sensors.
 Does SkyMap like applications work for you?